 Seafood is a must-try when in Dubrovnik.
-They’re particularly well known for their black risotto dishes, which is made from squid ink.
+They’re particularly well known for their black risotto dishes, which are made from squid ink.

 After you’ve filled up on dinner, put your legs back to work (perhaps with an ice cream in hand) and re-explore the old town.
 It’s incredibly safe to wander around and with lights dotting the pedestrian streets, it offers a different feel than the daytime.

 Looking for nightlife?
 You’ll find some cool bars in the old town, particularly on the side with the steep hill (opposite the ocean).
 However, most bars and clubs are located outside the city walls.
 Give the neighborhood Lapad a try (Copacabana Beach in particular).

 Day #2 of your 3 days in Dubrovnik

 Your full-day in Dubrovnik has arrived!
 Let’s get you making the most of it with this exciting schedule today.

 Walk the old town walls

 A word of warning- some of the walking tours include walking the old town walls.
 So, if you choose a tour that does, your itinerary on Day 3 will give you options for how to fill your time this morning.

 Regardless of how you visit the old town walls, the important thing is that you do so.
 The views from the walls offer the most iconic views of Dubrovnik’s old town and the Adriatic Sea.